 4. The mumble

 Talk with pride, talk with conviction.
 Deliver your facts strongly!
 If your verbal composure is such that it is mumbled or flat, as if you’re talking to your mate at 2AM while eating a pizza and drunk, then you’re doing it wrong.
-Talk with clarity – it will give you that edge and authority about you.
+Talk with clarity – it will give you that edge and authority that you so desire!

 5. The body language

 Hands out of your pockets.
 When you’re providing customer service, talking to a client or even talking to your boss, make sure your body language is not sloppy.
-This includes keeping your hands out of your pockets, not leaning against something and depending on the situation – not having your arms crossed.
+This includes keeping your hands out of your pockets, not leaning against something, and not having your arms crossed.
+Do you know why Italians are good at sales and convincing people to do things?
+They use their arms and hands.
+Get into it!

 Start to self assess your composure and consider these points.
 Self improvement is a great thing but a very dangerous phenomenon is “not knowing what you don’t know”.
 If any of these apply to you then now you know and you can correct them.